allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 benefits.
 It makes our Online Layer simpler and protects us against failures.
 We can reconcile, analyse and monitor.
 The Offline Layer is one of those things that lets you sleep well at night.
 It gives you confidence in your daily work and allows you to make mistakes.

-Always think of what can go wrong and protect against it.